ayeleukenov/homecredit_test/README.md

 git clone https://github.com/ayeleukenov/homecredit_test.git
 ```

-2. Receive .env files from owned of the repository and put them in the appropriate folders:
+2. Receive .env files from the owner of the repository and put them in the appropriate folders:
 There is one .env files in the root, one specific in the email-service, and one specific in the ai-service folders.
 Claude API Key will be given if asked because it is paid, otherwise please use your own.